When you think about why people behave the way they do, you might think material things control our behavior.

-As we look back in history to those that have found meaning and self-actualization, spirituality is at the forefront.
+Looking back on history to those that have found meaning and self-actualization, spirituality is at the forefront.

 Nelson Mandela, Mahatma Gandhi, and Viktor Frankl are among the few.

 What Controls You: Our Human Story.

 The ‘Human Story’ is that of growth, adversity, goals, and the desire to be better.
-Being better requires the belief in something bigger and you will learn to do better.
+Develop a belief in something bigger and you will learn to do better.

 I encourage you to take it a step further and examine your thinking in these areas.

 Upholding your values and the acceptance of your moment-to-moment experience of life unfolds meaning and self-discovery.